jjgoings/McMurchie-Davidson/README.md

 ```

 ## Examples
 In the `examples` folder you can find some different scripts for different things.
 For example, there is a simple script that does Born-Oppenheimer molecular dynamics on minimal basis hydrogen, aptly titled `bomd.py`.
+Feel free to try them out.